Medically reviewed by Drugs.com. Last updated on Nov 5, 2020.

 Secondary amyloidosis can be prevented only by preventing or promptly treating the inflammatory disease that can trigger amyloidosis.
 For example, if rheumatoid arthritis is kept under control with medications, the chance of developing amyloidosis is small.

 For secondary amyloidosis, the goal is to treat the underlying disease.
 For example, treating tuberculosis should stop secondary amyloidosis from getting worse.
-Similarly, controlling the inflammation of rheumatoid arthritis with medications could help to stop inflammation-associated amyloidosis.
+Similarly, controlling the inflammation of rheumatoid arthritis with medications has made amyloidosis due to rheumatoid arthritis a rarity.
+A change in the type of dialysis membrane can be effective for amyloidosis related to dialysis.

 If patients develop severe complications from amyloidosis, those conditions will need to be treated.
 For example, dialysis may be necessary if kidney failure develops, and cardiac medications may improve heart function and reduce retained fluid if cardiac disease becomes a problem.